A Fire Lookout On What's Lost In A Transition To Technology

 That romanticism, the promised quiet and a modest paycheck attracted a host of literary greats to the profession of watching forests.
 Connors, who's a writer himself, says it's like a "paid writing retreat with good views."

-American authors Norman McLean, Gary Snyder, Jack Kerouac and Edward Abbey all spent summers as fire lookouts.
+American authors Norman Maclean, Gary Snyder, Jack Kerouac and Edward Abbey all spent summers as fire lookouts.

-"The technical aspects of a lookout's job can be mastered by any literate anthropoid with an IQ of not less than 70 in about two hours," wrote Abbey in the essay Fire Lookout: Numa Ridge, published in 1977.
+"The technical aspects of a lookout's job can be mastered by any literate anthropoid with an IQ of not less than 70 in about two hours," Abbey wrote in the essay Fire Lookout: Numa Ridge, published in 1977.
 "It's the attitude that's difficult: Unless you have an indolent, melancholy nature, as I do, you will not be happy as an official United States government fire lookout."

 Abbey's experience as a lookout in the southwest and in Montana helped shape some of his most famous works, which, in turn, helped shape the public's evolving view of wilderness and wildfire.

 Connors, who left a job at The Wall Street Journal in New York City to become a lookout, sees himself as part of that tradition.
-A teal Olivetti Lettera typewriter sits next to a pair of binoculars in his 49-square foot tower.
+A teal Olivetti Lettera typewriter sits next to a pair of binoculars in his 49-square-foot tower.

-His first book, 2011's Fire Season: Field Notes from a Wilderness Lookout, documents a season on the mountain and explores the nation's complicated history with wildfire.
+His first book, 2011's Fire Season: Field Notes from a Wilderness Lookout, documents a season on the mountain and explores the nation's complicated history with wildfires.
 It won Connors a National Outdoor Book Award.
-He's since had two others books published, exploring loss and his time as a lookout.
+He's since had two other books published, exploring loss and his time as a lookout.

 "Every culture should have a couple of outsiders bringing a message from outside of the dominant culture," Connors says.
 "I'd like to think there's something I too can add to the way we view the world."

-Note: A previous version of this story misspelled author Norman Maclean's last name as McLean.